AnthonyPAlicea/anthonyalicea/blog/how-to-write-email-people-will-read.md

 Make reading your emails a pleasant experience for your readers.
 They will be more likely to respond to your emails in a positive, forgiving, and appreciative way.

 Remember the UX of email.
 You just might get read.

+## One Last Note
+If you liked this article, you might like my new course <a href="https://teamdynamics.dev">Team Dynamics and Soft Skills for Developers</a>.
+In it we cover how to communicate with members of your dev team, manage developers, and more.